More about Graphite India Limited

 Revenue projections:

-The projected decline in Graphite India Limited's revenues compared to last year is expected to make investors cautious.
+The projected decline in GRAPHITE's revenues compared to last year is expected to make investors cautious.
 A drop in revenue often has a direct negative effect on the company's bottom line, signaling potential challenges that could undermine investor confidence and reduce overall profitability.

 Financial Ratios: